hatsumatsu/instygram_via_webhooks/readme.md

 Unlike IFTTT’s Wordpress recipe, this will actually upload images to your server, which will give you greater flexibility in theme-making and, depending on your setup, possibly better performance.
 You will also get all the usual Wordpress thumbnails and a “featured image” thumbnail.

+This plugin requires the Wordpress REST API v2.

 Thanks to Hugh Lashbrooke for his very cool Wordpress plugin template. https://github.com/hlashbrooke/WordPress-Plugin-Template

 ### Installation